-a) Student’s rights and responsibilities and
+a) Student’s rights and responsibilities,

-b) Nature of the complaint and how the Code of Student Conduct may have been violated.
+b) Nature of the complaint and how the Code of Student Conduct may have been violated, and

+c) Process for resolution of alleged Code violations.

 The student may request to proceed with an immediate hearing, except in cases which may result in suspension or expulsion.
 The hearing officer may refuse to hear the case and refer it to another hearing officer.